sawubona-repo/KETE-HS20-WORK/LB0-Kickoff/Readme.md

 </br>
 2. Sign In onto Codesandbox.io and create a initial sandbox
 </br>
-3. Copy one of the Javascript Examples and Paste ist into your Code Sandbox
+3. Copy one of the Javascript Examples and Paste it into your Code Sandbox

 </br>